Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

 To summarize, MI providers are a critical part of the infrastructure that makes DSC work.
 They handle the interaction between DSC resources, DSC configurations (MOF files), and the target systems, helping to ensure that the systems are configured according to the desired state.
-The “Get,” “Test,” and “Set” operations are fundamental to this process, and MI providers play a key role in implementing these operations for DSC resources (EPM Elevation Rules)
+The “Get,” “Test,” and “Set” operations are fundamental to this process, and MI providers play a crucial role in implementing these operations for DSC resources (EPM Elevation Rules)

 Leave a Reply